tyagiaman070/assignment/README.md

 ### step 1:- npm install  // to install all dependencies
 ### step 2:- npm start  // to start the frontend development server

-### to check admin functionality edit in DB a user to admin then login
+### to check admin functionality modify in DB a user role to admin then login